Coastal Carolina vs. Arkansas State NCAA Football Odds, Plays and Insights | October 7, 2021

 - Coastal Carolina's games this year have hit the over on two of four set point totals (50%).

-- When Coastal Carolina puts up more than 45.6 points, it is 3-0 against the spread and 4-0 overall.
+- Coastal Carolina is 3-0 against the spread and 4-0 overall this season when the team notches more than 45.6 points.

-- The Chanticleers have turned the ball over three times this season, five fewer than the Red Wolves have forced (8).
+- This year, the Chanticleers have three turnovers, five fewer than the Red Wolves have takeaways (8).

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.